nicoversity/unity_3dradarchart/README.md

 The project presented here has been used within the following scientific publication:

-* Reski, N., Alissandrakis, A., and Kerren, A. 2020.
-Exploration of Time-Oriented Data in Immersive Virtual Reality Using a 3D Radar Chart Approach, in *Proceedings of The 11th Nordic Conference on Human-Computer Interaction* (NordiCHI 2020).
-October 25-29, 2020, Tallinn, Estonia.
-DOI: 10.1145/3419249.3420171
+* Nico Reski, Aris Alissandrakis, and Andreas Kerren.
+2020.
+Exploration of Time-Oriented Data in Immersive Virtual Reality Using a 3D Radar Chart Approach, in *Proceedings of the 11th Nordic Conference on Human-Computer Interaction: Shaping Experiences, Shaping Society* (NordiCHI 2020).
+October 25-29, 2020, Tallinn, Estonia. pp 33:1-33:11.
+DOI: [10.1145/3419249.3420171](https://doi.org/10.1145/3419249.3420171)

 #### Background / Motivation